Brand management is the analysis, planning and implementation of how that brand is perceived in the market.

 Start by assessing the alignment of your brand to your organisations’ strategic objectives.
 Then you can start by recognising which communication tools will be most effective in portraying a unique value proposition for your brand to your customers.
 You can also boost the image of your organisation to prospective customers and making the product or service as attractive as possible.

-Also, updating your company profile with certifications and awards can also increase the legitimacy and trust of your business.
+Also, updating your company profile with certifications and awards can increase the legitimacy and trust of your business.

 • Public relations and publicity